top of page

 Description - (Historical: 21 Turns) On December 7th, 1864, General Nathan Bedford Forrest set a trap for Union forces advancing from Murfreesboro, Tennessee.
 On a mission from his commander, General John Bell Hood, to destroy Union positions south of Nashville, Hood and his lean force had attracted the attention of two Union brigades led by General Robert Milroy.
 As Confederate infantry waited behind quickly constructed emplacements and Confederate cavalry waited in nearby woods to ambush the Union force, Milroy diverted his forces unseen around the flank of the Confederates throwing them into confusion.
 As the Union lines advanced, the Confederate infantry, unsure of friend and foe, fled to the supreme disgust of Forrest.
 The Confederate cavalry's role changed from trapper to savior as a charge ordered by Forrest momentarily halted the advancing Union infantry and allowed the Confederates to make their retreat.
 This Confederate defeat greatly lessened the pressure Hood was able to place on his Union counterpart Thomas.

-Analysis - This one should be an easier win for the Confederates.
+Analysis - This one should be an "easier" win for the Confederates.
 The Union has two large brigades but only seven regiments on the field.
-Most are about the size of your brigades but when you have twenty-six infantry units and eight cavalry units you should be able to easily surround, isolate, and bag the enemy units.
+But their regiments are larger than the Rebel brigades here.

 37.png